Planning to visit Victoria’s capital? Make sure to check out these 8 day trips from Melbourne during your stay!

 What to do in Wilsons Promontory National Park

-Everyone needs at least one beach day during a holiday so why not make your trip to Wilsons Prom a beach hopping trip.
+Everyone needs at least one beach day during a holiday.
+So why not make your day trip to Wilsons Prom a beach-hopping day trip from Melbourne?

 If you want a beach with an epic view, of the impressive Mt Oberon, stop in at Norman Beach.